KhartesViewer/khartes/README.md

 In the terminology of khartes, this single-valued region is called the *working region*.

-And of course, khartes provides a way for you to specify this working region.
-Just follow these steps:
+To specify a working region, just follow these steps:

 1. Decide on the area of the fragment that you want to use as your your working region.
-You want a part of the fragment that is fairly flat, as seen in the upper Data Slice, preferably with a tilt of less than 45 degrees.
+You want a part of the fragment that is fairly flat, as seen in the two upper Data Slices, preferably with a tilt of less than 45 degrees.

 2. Find a node in this area.
-You may need to move around the data a little, perhaps using the page-up and page-down keys, to find a suitable node.
+You may need to pan through the data a little, perhaps using the page-up and page-down keys, to find a suitable node.